The Road To Nothing

 'My body is a machine' claimed one fellow nerd, 'and I get to hack it'.
 Wait, hacking something I've taken the time to understand first?
 Oh yeah, been there.

-• We are flexible in our geekiness; everything is a puzzle needing to figure out.
+The big one: To make yourself physically better you need to grind.
+You need to watch what you eat on a daily basis.
+You need to follow repeative patterns and gain slow incremental rewards from them when you exercise.
+Your only confirmation is gradual change over time as you get stronger and faster one step at a time.
+That sounds like leveling to me.
+I've certainly done that! - We are flexible in our geekiness; everything is a puzzle needing to figure out.
 Where I work - a research institute - I'm surrounded by system administrators who do their own plumbing, programmers who routinely fix their own water heaters.
 They hook up web cameras to monitor the sea waves hundreds of kilometers away to know when they should surf.
 Our crappy basketball team uses advanced collaboration tools to mix our schedules and figure out when we can go to practice.

 When we shop we don't merely walk in a store and buy whatever crap is handed to us - we do research first, we read reviews, we get opinions from like-minded nerds living continents away.

-• Finally, and this is perhaps the most important part, geeks are an international community unlike any other, recognized through their trappings.
+When it comes to it we're the go-to people.
+For all that we complain about having to do computer support for our families and friends, we're needed; we don't need because we know how to do stuff, or to find out what we don't already know.
+We often have a holistic understanding of the world in politics, in science, even in sports. - Finally, and this is perhaps the most important part, geeks are an international community unlike any other, recognized through their trappings.
 I see a guy walking across the street with a xkcd t-shirt and I know - I don't merely suspect, I'm absolutely sure - I can walk up to him and start a conversation.
 I've made friends just because I met them at a Magic: the Gathering store gawking at cards.
 I can walk into the local fantasy shop and get in a heated debate about D&D within a few minutes with people I've never met before.
 Or arrange to play with a group of them on Saturday night, and every Saturday night, for months to come.

 Sure, some of those things are duplicated in say, a sports bar during a game, but it can be argued that ultimately an obsessed around-the-clock football fan is nothing more or less than one of us, in a different field.
 Welcome home, brother.